freewheel70/zhl-docs-1/ds1/bad-style.md

 You can't delete this file, but you cannot rename it.

-Microsoft’s developing a new feature that’ll improve performance.
+Microsoft's developing a new feature that'll improve performance.

-There’d been an error, and it’ll be fixed soon.
+There'd been an error, and it'll be fixed soon.

 The settings can be adjusted by the user in the preferences menu.